Can I reinstate authority after 3 years of inactivity?

 For carriers deactivated 24-36 months: the case is borderline.
 Some MCs are still reinstatable; others have aged out and require a fresh OP-1.
 The cleanest test is to attempt the reinstatement - if FMCSA L&I accepts the filing, reinstatement works; if rejected with "MC not in active database," the carrier files OP-1 instead.

 For carriers deactivated 36+ months: typically a fresh OP-1 is required.
-Filing OP-1 issues a new MC number and goes through the standard 21-day vetting window.
+Filing OP-1 issues a new MC number and goes through standard new-applicant vetting (FMCSA lists 20-25 business days of processing).
 The original MC stays in the FMCSA history record but is permanent inactive.